JuniorJose-git/slide/README.md

 # slide
-slide! center text in the middle of the terminal!
+center text in the middle of the terminal
 ![slide image](./shorts/1.png)